KUSHALMANDALA07/ECommerce-Follow-Along/README.md

 * Added the **Password encryption** in backend signup page.
 * Added comparision for checking password is correct or not in the login backend.

+# Milestone-7 : **encrypting passwords**

+ *Understand how to validate user credentials during login.
+ *Learn how to compare the encrypted password with the user’s input.